jaygrossman/jaygrossman.github.io/_posts/2024-12-29-my_favorite_data_science_interview_question.md

 <p>
 <ol>

-<li><u>Real World Problem</u> - Inventory acquisiton is core to RtR's business.
+<li><u>Real World Problem</u> - Inventory acquisition is core to RtR's business.
 Most candidates walked away learning new things and more interested in the company after the discussion.<br>
 <br></li>

 <li><u>Dealing with something new</u> - I am looking to see how candidates react to something they probably hadn't thought about, since almost all of them didn't have merchandising backgrounds.
 I want to understand: